DWFlanagan/ntrh/raw_markdown.md

 ### IPAC

 The Information and Personal Assistance Center used to be the best source of obscure information on campus.
-However, more recently it has centered on personal aid for distressed people, and thus the \`\`trivia source'' it once was has diminished to almost a whimper.
+However, more recently it has centered on personal aid for distressed people, and thus the "trivia source" it once was has diminished to almost a whimper.
 Still, they can usually tell you when and where your test will be, and how many steps there are on the Approach, but don't expect them to know what the Modern Classroom Facility is.

 In case you're wondering, the Modern Classroom Facility is the official name of the Communications Center.

 ### Chaplain's Office

 Father Gary is probably the most liberal Catholic known to the Church.
-He had almost completed his training as a Rabbi when he \`\`saw the light,'' as he would rather we didn't put it, and entered training for the priesthood.
+He had almost completed his training as a Rabbi when he "saw the light," as he would rather we didn't put it, and entered training for the priesthood.
 As a result, perhaps of this, he doesn't take his own religion as seriously as most priests do; and he can easily understand that, perhaps, your view of how the universe is held together does not exactly follow accepted dogma.

 To give you some idea of Father Gary's views on the world would probably take a book the size of _Not the Rensselaer Handbook._ However, just to give you the very bare bones of his outlook, Father Gary is reigning Meanest Man On Campus; he ran as Pope Obnoxious the First, and claimed responsibility for the two snowstorms which destroyed GM week during his campaign.